All about Panama Canal

 - More than 25,000 workers died during the construction of this canal due to various reasons like disease, heavy rainfall etc.

 - In 1979, the U.S. Navy’s Hydrofoil Pegasus crossed the canal in 2 hours 41 minutes.
-It was the fastest transit.
+It was the fastest transit in those days.

 - Approximately 40 ships cross the Panama Canal every day.
 In a year, the number reaches up to 15,000.